When it comes to the best probiotic for acid reflux, the strains of bacteria used in these probiotic supplements matter.

 What happens if you take a proton pump inhibitor or PPI?
 This medicine blocks acid production in the stomach.
 Seems pretty benign, right?

 Here’s the story you don’t hear.
-By blocking acid, they also block the absorption of vitamin B12.
+By blocking acid, they also block the absorption of vitamin B12 and other nutrients like calcium and protein.
 Stomach acid is key to freeing or liberating B12 for absorption too.

-Your healthy probiotics also get disrupted by the acid-blocking medications.
+Your healthy gut probiotics also get disrupted by the acid-blocking medications.

 Consequences of B12 Deficiency